ChloeValverde/ETL_Group_3/README.md

 What/Why: We decided to use these datasets to  prove the correlation of the increase in obesity to the amount of fast food chains in each state.
 The first dataset provides locations, types of fast food chains, and how many fast food restaurants per state.
 And the second dataset provides the percentage of obese adults per state.
 We hope to check the databases to see if the data has relational similarities to prove the proposal.

-Basic Process:We will <ins>extract</ins> the datasets from the provided links and process them into readable charts/tables through jupyter notebook.
+Basic Process: We will <ins>extract</ins> the datasets from the provided links and process them into readable charts/tables through jupyter notebook.
 Next we will <ins>transform</ins> the data to show their relational similarities and to process them into easy to read graphs through jupyter notebook.
 Finally we will <ins>load</ins> the transformed data into pgadmin and join the tables.